philc/book-notes/business/paul graham essays.md

     * "So if you're interested in a field that others think is tapped out, don't let their skepticism deter you.
 People are often wrong about this."
     * (This was the case when I started Liftoff in 2012.
-Every investor we spoke to said mobile performance marketing was "figured out" and we were too late."
+Every investor we spoke to said mobile performance marketing was "figured out" and we were too late.)
   * PG recommends to indulge yourself on what might seem to be interested, but unimportant, problems.
 People tend to be too conservative in their assessment of what might be important.
   * "People think big ideas are answers, but often the real insight was in the question."